Divergent777/Iemhacks_cybersquad/README.md

     </header>
      <section id="home">
         <h2>Fast and Safe Drone Deliveries</h2>
+        <p>We are a group of passionate enthusiats working towards making this world grow faster with catering your needs and necessities with great speed.
-        <p>We specialize in quick and secure deliveries using cutting-edge drone technology.</p>
+            We specialize in quick and secure deliveries using cutting-edge drone technology.</p>
     </section>
      <section id="services">
         <h2>Our Services</h2>